Adrian-Ng/Adrian-Ng.github.io/_SQL/joins/04-join-aliases.md

 ### You don’t have to alias if you don’t want to

-Aliasing is not necessary.
+Aliasing is not necessary (except in self-joins!).
 If you want to, you can avoid aliasing altogether and be explicit with your references like so:

 ```sql
 SELECT